Published on January 10, 2020 – Last Updated on May 7, 2022

 Breathing Exercises and Guided Meditations for Daily Practice

 Breathing has been used in Zen, Daoist, and yoga meditation practices for thousands of years.
 The goal of breathing exercises is to produce a state of calmness and tranquility or awareness.
-There are many forms of breathing such as abdominal, circular, and alternate nostril breathing.
+There are many forms of breathing, such as abdominal, circular, and alternate nostril breathing.

-Another great way to reduce stress while meditating is to do a body scan Guided Meditation.
+These techniques help you boost positive energy and live in the present moment.
+Another great way to reduce stress while meditating is to do a body scan meditation.

 10 Minute Morning Meditation and Exercise

-You can do Yoga or even other exercises, and at the same time deeply indulge in yourself, block out unnecessary thoughts, and have some quality ‘me time’ to help you with mental anguish.
+You can do yoga or even other exercises, and at the same time, deeply indulge in yourself, block out unnecessary thoughts, and have some quality ‘me time’ to help you with mental anguish.

-Even while exercising at a treadmill or in a gym, you can follow a regime where you free yourself of all thoughts and contemplations.
+Even while exercising on a treadmill or in a gym, you can follow a regime where you free yourself of all thoughts and contemplations.
 What’s better than removing toxins from both body and soul?!
 After all, a healthy body is a seat for a healthy mind!